MicrosoftDocs/cloud-adoption-framework/docs/migrate/prerequisites/roles-and-responsibilities.md

 ---
-title: Cultural complexity of aligning roles and responsibilities
+title: Aligning roles and responsibilities
 description: Use the Cloud Adoption Framework for Azure to prepare for cultural complexity by aligning roles and responsibilities to drive clarity during the migration process.
-author: martinekuan
+author: Zimmergren
-ms.author: martinek
+ms.author: tozimmergren
-ms.date: 04/04/2019
+ms.date: 12/04/2023
 ms.topic: conceptual
-ms.custom: internal
 ---

-# Prepare for cultural complexity: Aligning roles and responsibilities
+# Aligning roles and responsibilities

 An understanding of the culture required to operate the existing datacenters is important to the success of any migration.
 In some organizations, datacenter management is contained within centralized IT operations teams.
 In these centralized teams, roles and responsibilities tend to be well defined and well understood throughout the team.
 For larger enterprises, especially those bound by third-party compliance requirements, the culture tends to be more nuanced and complex.
 Cultural complexity can lead to roadblocks that are difficult to understand and time consuming to overcome.